Age Group: 3 – 11 Number on roll: 151

 - To be aware of any medical needs.

-- To implement actions identified by the SENco.
+- To implement actions identified by the SENDCo.

 - To record and review progress against IEP targets.

-- To record and update diaries of intervention regularly.
+- To record and update information about a child.

 - To ensure TAs are informed and able to fully support those children with Special Needs.

-- Supporting class teachers to plan and resource for children with SEN.
+- Supporting class teachers to plan and resource for children with SEND.

-- Liaising with and advising teaching staff and TAs on SEN matters.
+- Liaising with and advising teaching staff and TAs on SEND matters.

 - Monitor provision of everyday practice.